wardbekker/travis-ci.github.com/docs/user/ci-environment.md

 The environment available to test suites is known as the *Travis CI environment*.
 VMs are deployed from VM images ("boxes") that are available to the public.
 Provisioning of VM images is highly automated, new versions are deployed on average about once a week.

-## CI environment OS
+## CI environment

+**Warning:** We have [recently migrated](/blog/2013-01-25-the-worker-gets-a-revamp/) from Ubuntu 32-bit to Ubuntu 64-bit, and from Oracle Virtualbox to OpenVZ.
+These changes introduced some [regressions](/docs/user/known-problems), that are unfortunately hard to solve.

+### Virtualization Technology

+travis-ci.org uses [OpenVZ](http://openvz.org/) container-based virtualization technology for linux.
+These Cloud VMs are hosted by [bluebox](https://bluebox.net/).

+### Operating Systems

-travis-ci.org uses 32-bit Ubuntu Linux 12.04 (server edition).
+travis-ci.org uses 64-bit Ubuntu Linux 12.04 (server edition).

+The ability to select the VM type (OS family, OS architecture,...) is not yet available, but on the roadmap.

+TBD: A note a about Mac OS X worker already?

 ## How travis-ci.org VMs are provisioned